 He is responsible for managing the research operations of CNIB, and is committed to utilizing research to ensure ongoing, evidence-based vision rehabilitation services at CNIB and the maintenance of service quality.
 Dr Gordon’s primary research interests lie in the area of ophthalmic epidemiology.
 He is an adjunct professor in the Department of Ophthalmology at the University of Toronto.

 Effie Gournis is a Manager of the Communicable Disease Surveillance Unit at Toronto Public Health, focused on core areas of effective public health practice, and an Adjunct Professor in the Epidemiology division at the University of Toronto’s Dalla Lana School of Public Health.

 She is a member of the Provincial Infectious Disease Advisory Committee focused on surveillance issues.
 She has worked in TB Epidemiology with San Francisco's Department of Public Health, malaria control and prevention with the Pasteur Institute, food-borne illness surveillance with the Centre for Disease Control and Prevention, and as an HIV/AIDS advisor for an advocacy program in New York state.

 "To understand health risks through a long-term population-based lens for those living in Ontario is a remarkable opportunity for both the academic community and the ultimate benefactor – the public."

-Sherry Grace holds a PhD in applied research, and serves as an Associate Professor in the Faculty of Health at York University.
-As well, Dr. Grace is Director of Research at the Peter Munk Cardiac Centre Cardiovascular Rehabilitation and Prevention Program, and a Scientist at the KITE-Toronto Rehabilitation Institute, University Health Network, University of Toronto.
+Sherry Grace holds a PhD in applied research, and serves as a Full Professor in the Faculty of Health at York University.
+As well, Dr. Grace is Director of Research at the Peter Munk Cardiac Centre Cardiovascular Rehabilitation and Prevention Program, and a Senior Scientist at the KITE-Toronto Rehabilitation Institute, University Health Network, University of Toronto.

 She serves as vice-chair of the OHS Psychosocial Health working group.
 Her research interests revolve around cardiac rehabilitation and cardiac psychology.